This post may contain affiliate links. Please read our disclosure policy.

 When it comes to desserts, I usually prefer chocolatey over fruity, with a few exceptions – these lemon bars being one of them.
 I feel the same way about our Strawberry Shortcake Bars and Lemon Lasagna.
 So fruity and so refreshing!

 a childhood favorite

 Did anyone else grow up eating lemon bars?
 I feel like it’s one of those desserts that grandmas are notorious for making.
 Or is it just me?
 Regardless, I know you’re going to love this recipe.
 It’s perfect for any occasion from potlucks to fancy dinner parties.

-I’ll paint the picture for you: Moist, buttery crust with a sweet, yet perfectly tart lemon layer, topped with a generous amount of powdered sugar.
+I’ll paint the picture for you: Moist, buttery shortbread crust with a sweet, yet perfectly tart lemon filling, topped with a generous amount of powdered sugar.
 Are you drooling yet?

 There’s something about the lemony flavor that makes these bars easy to eat.
 They’re not overly sweet or rich – they’re kind of refreshing rather than heavy!